MapleBloom/NewsPaper/README.md

 - create own filters and tags,
 - combine filtration and pagination on one page,
 - add forms to edit and update objects, delete objects.
+<p> </p>

+- add different registration views and apply extra functionality at them.
+- close add/change/delete views from users without permissions.
+- open navigation in templates for users with permissions only.
+- work with permissions at admin panel.

 :arrow_up: [to content](README.md#Content)